MichaelDimmitt/make-bike-shops-better/Readme.md

 4) A final page:
 sign up for the michael charity page.
 I like to buy people in my area random cool gadgets like tirewiz tire pressure monitors. click yes, for a chance for me to buy you something I have been buying for myself lately.

-I have run out of things to upgrade for myself so now I buy other people upgrades. usually in the 100 dollar range.
+#### I have run out of things to upgrade for myself so now I buy other people upgrades. usually in the 100 dollar range.
 a. tire wiz<br/>
 b. apple air tag + 3d printed bottle mount.<br/>
 c. cycling computer<br/>
 d. garmin power meter pedals<br/>
 e. garmin radar light.<br/>
+f. go pro hero 7<br/>
+g.
+Skydio 2 sports drone<br/>
 f. random thing that pops into my head.

+It might be fun to get people things that make sense as a next upgrade.<br/>
+Do you have a computer that can handle video rendering, then gopro or skydio seems a good next step

 want to join in on the random charity page<br/>
 offer full transparency<br/>